-- (2) Initial and Intermediate Approach Segments.
-Fly the procedure from the Initial Approach Fix (IAF)/ Intermediate Fix (IF) to the Final Approach FIX (FAF) while maintaining procedural altitudes. - (3) Final Approach Segment (FAS).
-Fly the final segment at procedural altitudes until intercepting the glide path, and descend on the glide path to the LTP/ FTP.
+(a) Initial and Intermediate Approach Segments.
+Fly the procedure from the Initial Approach Fix (IAF)/Intermediate Fix (IF) to the Final Approach FIX (FAF) while maintaining procedural altitudes.

+(b) Final Approach Segment (FAS).
+Fly the final segment at procedural altitudes until intercepting the glide path and descend on the glide path to the LTP/FTP.
 Procedures that support azimuth only approaches must be evaluated to the MAP.

-(4) Missed Approach Segment (MAP).
+(c) Missed Approach Segment (MAP).
 Fly the missed approach procedure from the MAP using the procedural waypoints or associated navigation systems.

-- (5) Standard Instrument Approach Procedure (SIAP).
-The instrument approach procedure must be validated to ensure flyability and safety. - (6) Obstructions.
-Controlling obstacles must be verified. - (7) Airport Surface.
-(Reserved) - d.
+(d) Obstructions.
+Controlling obstacles must be verified.

+(2) VDB Approach Coverage Assessment.

+(a) Position the aircraft in accordance with Table 17-1 and Table 17-2.

+(b) Runway Roll-Out Coverage.
+Verify GBAS signal coverage while rolling out along the runway centerline to within 100 feet of the runway end.
+The roll out may be started from an actual landing, or by taxiing to within 100 feet of the threshold.
+When taxiing the check may be done in either direction.

+h.
 Periodic Evaluation.
-The purpose of a periodic evaluation is to ensure there has not been any degradation of the VDB coverage due to environmental changes or equipment repair/replacement and there are no new sources of RF interference. - (1) VDB Coverage.
-VDB coverage along the lower orbit will be evaluated based on signal-strength assessments and loss of signal.
-The altitude established for the lower orbit during commissioning must be used. - (2) FAS Data Block.
+The purpose of a periodic evaluation is to ensure there has not been any degradation of the VDB coverage due to environmental changes or equipment repair/replacement and there are no new sources of RF interference.

+(1) VDB Coverage.
+Coverage assessments are performed with the facility operating at the minimum power level alarm point.
+A coverage orbit is only flown on commissioning, or after a facility reconfiguration, or at maintenance request.
+During a periodic inspection the coverage of each existing ASV will be evaluated by flying the $\pm 35^{\circ}$ arc flown during commissioning used to define coverage, using the same distance and altitude.
+If there was a restriction that also required flying a $\pm 10^{\circ}$ arc beyond 15 nm, or a $\pm 35^{\circ}$ arc inside 15 nm, fly that arc as well.
+This will allow the inspector to determine if any restrictions are still satisfactory, or if the performance has deteriorated.
+If an ASV is new, or was not otherwise evaluated during commissioning, follow the procedures in paragraph 17.
+Chapter 17.
+3.f(2) to establish coverage.

+(2) FAS Data Block.
 The GBAS broadcast FAS Data CRC will be checked for each SIAP to ensure there has been no change or corruption.
-The FAS Data CRC evaluation may be performed and documented anywhere VDB reception is valid. - (3) Terminal Area Path (TAP).
-(Reserved) - (4) Airport Surface.
-(Reserved) - e.
-Special Evaluation.
-A special flight inspection evaluation is required subsequent to select maintenance actions.
-Special inspection must be performed when: - There has been a modification of the instrument approach procedure - A new procedure has been added to a commissioned facility - Changes to the GBAS configuration are made, such as hardware/ software changes, having the potential to affect the internal navigation database or coding/ construction of the VDB messages. - There is a change in VDB antenna, antenna type, or antenna location. - Physical changes occur at the site having the potential to affect GPS signal reception and VDB coverage or in response to multiple user complaints. - As specified within the appropriate ground equipment maintenance manuals (Technical Instruction Book, Maintenance Handbook, Commercial Instruction Book).
+The FAS Data CRC evaluation may be performed and documented anywhere VDB reception is valid.

+i.
+Special Inspection.
+A special flight inspection is required after select maintenance actions.
+Special inspection must be performed when:

+• There has been a modification of the instrument approach procedure.

+- A new procedure has been added to a commissioned facility. - Changes to the GBAS configuration are made, such as hardware/software changes, having the potential to affect the internal navigation database or coding/construction of the VDB messages. - There is a change in VDB antenna, antenna type, or antenna location. - Physical changes occur at the site having the potential to affect GPS signal reception and VDB coverage or in response to multiple user complaints. - Ground equipment maintenance manuals (Technical Instruction Book, Maintenance Handbook, Commercial Instruction Book) may specify the need for a special evaluation.
 The extent of the evaluation will depend on the specific ground equipment design and the particular maintenance activity performed.